__________________________________________

 Price Index all time high.
 The Home Price Index indicates that the Dallas Market

-is up 18% over the last 10 years.
-Home Prices in the Dallas Real Estate Market
+is up 15% over the last 10 years.
+Home prices in the Dallas Real Estate Market

 Market.

-The Dallas Home Price Index increased in the last quarter after falling in the
+The Dallas Home Price Index has increased for the last 4 consecutive quarters.

-quarters.
-The current record holder for consecutive declines in the Home Price
+record holder for consecutive declines in the Home Price Index is Tallahassee,

-Index is Las Vegas, NV, with declines in the last 19 consecutive quarters.
+FL, with declines in the last 5 consecutive quarters.

 The highest annual home appreciation rate in the Dallas Real Estate Market